 The Institute’s relationship to its famous brains is complicated, and often contradictory.
 “These people have relatives,” she replied when I asked why they are hidden from view, “and it seems wrong to show the public their brains.”
 But several yards away, a glass case proudly displayed several dozen human brains.
 The feelings of their owners’ relatives, it seemed, had not been taken into account.

 Lenin’s brain has always been a source of controversy.
-In the late 1920s, after several years of study, Vogt, the scientist, announced that Lenin’s pyramidal cells in the third layer of the central cortex appeared to be unusually well developed, leading to quicker decisionmaking.
-But while researchers had long hypothesized that intelligence was associated with brain size, the great leader’s brain weighed in at just under three pounds, or slightly below average.
+In the late 1920s, after several years of study, Vogt, the scientist, announced that Lenin’s pyramidal cells in the third layer of the central cortex appeared to be unusually well developed, leading to quicker decision making.
+But while researchers had long hypothesised that intelligence was associated with brain size, the great leader’s brain weighed in at just under three pounds, or slightly below average.
 An explanation quickly emerged: Lenin’s brain had shrunk in size due to illness and overwork.
-Meanwhile, in scientific literature, the official norm mysteriously shrank from approximately 3.1 pounds to 2.85 pounds
+Meanwhile, in scientific literature, the official norm mysteriously shrank from approximately 1.4 kilos to 1.3 kilos

 Today, this story still persists.
 “We can say with relative certainty that genius correlates to the size of the brain,” Bogolepova said.
 “Mayakovsky’s brain was enormous.”
 Then why did Lenin’s brain weigh below average?
 “One must take into account that he had suffered multiple strokes,” she retorted.